Sex Offender Convictions: It’s Not Just About Going to Jail

 The Turner case happened in California and was subject to that state’s laws.
 New Jersey law requires those convicted of sex crimes to serve out at least 85 percent of their sentence.
 Even still, Turner would have been back on the streets within five months.

 Once again, it’s not just incarceration that hits hard when it comes to sex offender convictions.
 It’s the rest that could have a lifetime impact.

 Sex Offender Convictions: Other Penalties

 More than likely, you’ve heard something about Megan’s Law.
 Although the law has national implications, it grew from a New Jersey case.
 In 1994, seven-year-old Megan Kanka was sexually assaulted and killed.
 Her mother campaigned for legislation requiring sex offenders to register.

-The requirements regarding registration of sex offenders appear in NJSA 2c:7-2.
-You must register as a sex offender if you are convicted, adjudicated delinquent or found not guilty by reason of insanity for any of the following sex crimes:
+The requirements regarding the registration of sex offenders appear in NJSA 2c:7-2.
+You must register as a sex offender if you are convicted, adjudicated delinquent, or found not guilty by reason of insanity for any of the following sex crimes:

 - Aggravated sexual assault

 - Aggravated criminal sexual contact

 - Endangering the welfare of a child by engaging in sexual conduct

 - Criminal restraint